 Local Flood Area Maps

-The Village Engineering Department can assist you in determining whether your property is located in a flood hazard area.
-They can also be able to help you in determining whether an elevation certificate is available for you property or can assist you in preparing one if your flood insurance carrier requests one.
-To obtain flood hazard (floodplain) information, call 847-359-9044.
+The Engineering Division can assist you in determining whether your property is located in a flood hazard area.
+They can also be able to help you in determining whether an elevation certificate is available for your property or can assist you in preparing one if your flood insurance carrier requests one.
+To obtain flood hazard (floodplain) information, call 847-705-5200.